- Professor Mathur (Chair) - ext. 3725

 GL-100A Environmental Geology (Fall & Spring; Yearly; 3.00 Credits; N) Student perceptions of what constitutes geology have shifted.
 Contemporary students need to be made aware that geology IS the study of the physical environment of the earth and that a central part of what geologists do entails an exploration of how humans and the built environment both affect and are affected by the earth's physical/environmental system.
 While our previous title and description for this course, Introduction to Physical Geology, carried these implicit understandings, we find it important now to draw students' attention explicitly to the environmental character of our study of Earth.

-GL-101 Physical Geology Lab (Fall & Spring; Yearly; 1.00 Credit; N) Gives students the opportunity to do geology in the laboratory and field.
+GL-101 Physical Geology Lab (Fall & Spring; Yearly; 1.00 Credit; N) This course provides opportunities to study geology in the laboratory and field.
 Concepts and methods covered in the lecture are reinforced.
 Specifically covered are mineral and rock identification, map interpretation and study of examples of earth processes from maps and in the field.
-Note: Some field trips are required and a special fee is assessed.
-Corequisite or Prerequisite: GL 100.
+Some field trips are required and a special fee is assessed.
+Corequisite or Prerequisite: GL100A.

 GL-110 Death and Destruction by Nature (Spring; Yearly; 3.00 Credits; N) The course explores the processes that lead to large natural disasters.
 The primary goal is to give students the background information to understand the importance of earth processes and how these processes can relate to their lives.